How Many Sets Should You Do Per Muscle Group Per Week?

 If you’re brand new to lifting, start with 2–3 sets per muscle per workout and train your muscles 2–3 times per week, giving you a weekly training volume of 4–9 sets.
 Next week, add another set to your exercises, bumping that volume up to 6–12 sets.
 Next week, consider adding another set to your main exercises.
 That will bring most people into the ideal range.

 You can keep adding volume for as long as you like.
-You’ll probably get your best results somewhere between 10-20 sets per muscle per week, but you could try delving deeper.
+You’ll probably get your best results somewhere between 10-20 sets per muscle per week, but I won’t hold you back.
+You could try delving deeper.
 Perhaps you’ll strike gold.

 Muscle-Building Mini-Course via EMAIL